hmcts/rse-cft-lib/README.md

 For a clean boot define the RSE_LIB_CLEAN_BOOT environment variable, which will force recreate all docker containers upon boot.

+### Long Docker Pull Timeout boot

+For a long docker pull timeout boot define the RSE_LIB_DOCKER_LONG_TIMEOUT environment variable, which will set the docker timeout to 90 minutes instead of 10.
+This option is useful when using cftlib for the first time to be able to download the biggest docker images.

 ### Live reload

 [Spring boot's devtools](https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.devtools) can be used to fast-reload your application whilst leaving other CFT services running, significantly